Alluxio/alluxio/docs/en/compute/Spark.md

 ---
 layout: global
-title: Running Spark on Alluxio
+title: Running Apache Spark on Alluxio
 ---

 This guide describes how to configure [Apache Spark](http://spark-project.org/)